Gustaf Einar Du Rietz: Eponymy

 In 1935, Vilmos Kőfaragó-Gyelnik named the genus Durietzia after Du Rietz; this genus has since been made synonymous with Ionaspis.
 In 1964, Carroll William Dodge proposed the subgenus Durietzia of genus Lobaria, writing "I take great pleasure dedicating this to my friend Einer Du Rietz, who first pointed out to me some of the physiologic and ecologic implications of the cortex in species of Parmelia, and argued for its recognition as a taxonomic ".
 Isao Yoshimura tried to promote this subgenus to a genus in 1998, but it is not an accepted name as it is a junior homonym of Gyelnik's name; the taxon is now known as genus Lobariella.

 Du Rietz has also had several species named after him, including the lichens Acarospora durietzii H.Magn.
 (1924); Caloplaca durietzii H.Magn.
 (1953); Collema durietzii Degel.
 (1974); Degelia durietzii Arv. & D.J.Galloway (1981); Lecidea durietzii H.Magn.
 (1943); Lecidora durietzii Motyka (1996); Placopsis durietziorum D.J.Galloway (2004); Pseudocyphellaria durietzii Galloway (1983); Psoroma durietzii P.James & Henssen (1975); Umbilicaria durietzii Frey (1949); Usnea durietzii Motyka (1937); Verrucaria durietzii I.M.Lamb (1948); Xanthoparmelia durietzii Hale (1987); the flowering plants Celmisia durietzii Cockayne & Allan (Ohan), Euphrasia durietzii Yamam., and Euphrasia durietziana Ohwi; and the diatom Fragilaria durietzii A.Cleve-Euler.

 Selected publications

-Between the years 1912–1966, Einar Du Rietz published about 250 scientific works.
-Many are listed in Sjörs' biography of him; some of his major works include:
+Between 1912 and 1966, Einar Du Rietz published about 250 scientific works.
+Many are listed in Sjörs' biography of him.
+Some of his major works include: